quasarframework/quasar-framework.org/source/guide/index.md

 $ npm install -g quasar-cli
 ```

-Then we create a project folder with Quasar CLI:
+Then we will create a project folder with Quasar CLI:
 ```bash
 $ quasar init <folder_name>
 ```

-Note that you don't need separate starter kits if you want to build any of the options described above.
-This one can seamlessly handle all of them.
+Note that you don't need separate projects, in order to build any one of the options described above.
+This one project folder can seamlessly handle all of them.

 Be sure to also familiarize yourself with the [Quasar CLI](/guide/quasar-cli.html).